Adrian-DeLaCruz335/ticket-lifecycle/README.md

 </p>
 <p>
-2. Next I selected the priority to be "Emerygency".
+2. Next I selected the priority to be "Emergency".
 This is because the issue is critical to the companies overall performance.
 The SLA in this case would be SEV-A
 </p>
 <br />